Certificate Program

 Obtaining Advanced Standing

-Faculty and staff who have completed the Certificate Program may also work towards an Advanced Standing designation.
-In order to achieve Advanced Standing, faculty and staff must complete 6 diversity, equity and/or inclusion-based events (i.e. workshops, trainings, discussions, panels, etc.), each lasting at least 1 hour, within 1 academic year.
-Any event listed on the Equity and Inclusion Initiatives Event Calendar that is not a part of the Certificate Program can count towards the Advanced Standing designation along with any off-campus events.
-To receive credit for event attendance to be applied towards the Advanced Standing designation, email the event name, date, time, and location to inclusion@augsburg.edu so the event can be recorded.
+Individuals who have completed the Certificate Program may also work towards an Advanced Standing designation.
+In order to achieve Advanced Standing, individuals must attend 6 diversity, equity and/or inclusion-based events (i.e. workshops, trainings, discussions, panels, etc.), each lasting at least 1 hour, within 1 academic year.
+Any event listed on the Equity and Inclusion Initiatives Event Calendar (that is not a part of the Certificate Program) can count towards the Advanced Standing designation along with any other off-campus events.
+To receive credit for event attendance and to have it applied towards the Advanced Standing designation, email the event name, date, time, and location to inclusion@augsburg.edu so the event can be recorded.

 Maintaining Advanced Standing